Canton of Arras-Nord

-The Canton of Arras-Nord is a former canton situated in the department of the Pas-de-Calais and in the Nord-Pas-de-Calais region of northern France.
+The Canton of Arras-Nord is a former canton situated in the department of the Pas-de-Calais and the Nord-Pas-de-Calais region of northern France.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 It consisted of 4 communes, which joined the canton of Arras-2 in 2015.
 It had a total of 20,334 inhabitants (2012, without double counting).